 If you grew up in the late 1990s, then you probably remember boba as being a food trend from your childhood.
 Two decades later, this sweet treat still shows no signs of dissipating.
-In fact, boba cafés are still popular hangout spots in many cities all over the U.S. Though boba tea didn’t reach mainstream status in the states until the ’90s, its origins can actually be traced back to 1980s Taiwan.
-There are numerous variations of this sweet, tea-based beverage, but they’re all easily recognized by the large, colorful tapioca balls that float inside the drink.
+In fact, boba cafés are still popular hangout spots in many cities all over the U.S. Though boba tea didn’t reach mainstream status in the States until the ’90s, its origins can actually be traced back to 1980s Taiwan.
+There are numerous variations of this sweet, tea-based beverage.

 What Is Boba?

 Boba is a large, chewy tapioca pearl made of tapioca starch (a gluten-free starch extracted from a cassava plant's roots).
 It floats inside the drink known as bubble tea.